vinzvinci/vinzvinci/README.md

 ### Join to my local tech community in discord and github.
 #### <a href="https://github.com/Surpath-Community/hacktoberfest-preparation">Surpath-Community</a><br>

-` - This community is only for Philippines.
-The community is new and this will be active in 2021. `
+` - Surpath is an open source community that helps everyone in the Philippines to achieve their dream. `

 <br />